-They installed wiring and plumbing and chose unique paint colors: mint green and pink – with a touch of cranberry.
+They installed wiring and plumbing and chose unique paint colors: mint green and pink – with a touch of cranberry for a playful vibe.
 They added picket fence porch railings, shutters, an octagon window, window boxes, and other decorative trim — turning it into a fairytale cottage.

-To decorate inside, Stanley shopped thrift stores and flea markets.
+To decorate inside, Stanley shopped thrift stores and vintage flea markets.

 “I have a wash tub on legs for a sink and we got a solid brass faucet from the dump,” Stanley said.

 They used antique tin ceiling panels from a Habitat ReStore and found a galvanized tin-and-maple potting bench that was salvaged from a school cafeteria.
 Stanley even hung a chandelier.